Frequently Asked Questions

 How can I monitor GPU utilization during my job?

-command with no other options diplays this information but prints to standard output (console or output file) and only once upon invocation.
-But there are many options which can be added to tap into lots of extended functionality of this tool.
+The nvidia-smi command with no other options diplays this information but prints to standard output (console or output file) and only once upon invocation.
+There are many options which can be added to tap into lots of extended functionality of this tool.

-Add a line like this to a batch script prior to starting a gpu workload:
+Add a line like this to the batch script prior to starting a GPU workload:

 nvidia-smi --query-gpu=timestamp,name,pci.bus_id,driver_version,temperature.gpu,utilization.gpu,utilization.memory,memory.total,memory.free,memy.used --format=csv -l 3 > $SLURM_JOBID.gpu.log &

-is for the repeating polling interval.
-From the nvidia-smi
+The -l 3 is for the repeating polling interval.
+From the nvidia-smi manual:

 -l SEC, --loop=SEC